wilschmidtt/Video-Watcher/README.md

-NO LONGER WORKS
-# viewBot
+# Video Watch Bot
-* Bot that generates views on a YouTube video(s) of choice.
-(NOTE: Bot does not actually generate views.
+* Bot that will watch a YouTube video(s) of choice.
+(NOTE: Bot does not generate views on video.
 Project just serves as practice using VPN and automated mouse-clicks)

 ### Example Run
 * NOTE: Outside of supplying the command line arguments, everything in the below gif is automated